cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-nym-node-operator-guide.md

 /root/nym-node run --init-only --write-changes --mode mixnode --public-ips "$(curl -4 https://ifconfig.me)" --http-bind-address 0.0.0.0:8080 --mixnet-bind-address 0.0.0.0:1789 --verloc-bind-address 0.0.0.0:1790 --location DE --wireguard-enabled true --expose-system-hardware false --expose-system-info false
 ```

+> When I first wrote this blog post, I set everything up in `--mode mixnode`.
+However, I now recommend using `--mode exit-gateway` instead.
+This mode offers the full range of functionality, making it the best starting point.
+> Once you confirm everything is running smoothly, you can switch to a more restricted mode if needed.
+>
+> Keep in mind that `--wireguard-enabled true` only works in `--mode exit-gateway`.
+This is because WireGuard mode (also known as dVPN or `2-hop` mode) does not differentiate between entry and exit nodes.
+> If you want to participate in the WireGuard-based `2-hop` dVPN, your node must be configured as an exit-gateway.

 This will create the following directory `.nym/nym-nodes/default-nym-node`.
 Within this directory, you'll find subdirectories and files needed for configuration and operation.

 I made changes to the `config.toml` file located at `.nym/nym-nodes/default-nym-node/config/config.toml`.